exercism/javascript/concepts/errors/about.md

 }
 ```

-As any object in JavaScript the Error can be "extended" to create Custom errors.
+As with any class in JavaScript, `Error` can be "extended" to create Custom errors.
 You can use the `instanceof` syntax to check if the error caught is an instance of a particular object.

 ```javascript
 class CustomError extends Error {}